grafana/tempo/docs/sources/operations/backend_search.md

     # At larger scales, increase the number of jobs attempted simultaneously,
     # per search query.
     concurrent_jobs: 2000

+    # The query frontend will attempt to divide jobs up by an estimate of job size.
+The smallest possible
+    # job size is a single parquet row group.
+Increasing this value will create fewer, larger jobs.
+Decreasing
+    # it will create more, smaller jobs.
+    target_bytes_per_job: 50_000_000
 ```

 ## Serverless environment